 The main thing we do is DNA sequencing, where we sequence all the DNA or RNA in cells and then use super computers to analyze all of it.

-NP: The work you do involves a lot of different types of people.
+NAN: The work you do involves a lot of different types of people.
 Are you working with UConn graduates and interns?
 How are you building your team?

-BG: That’s a good question.
+BRENTON: That’s a good question.
 Here at UConn, I employ research scientists.
 I have a couple people who have been working for me for 15 or more years.
 They are like staff scientists who do the day-to-day running of the lab.

 I also have graduate students and post-doctoral fellows, they are like interns.
 There is a transition after they get their PhD before they get their first “real” job.
 Those people’s tasks range from doing experimental work in the lab—such as working with the cells—to people who strictly write computer code and analyze data.